Evviva Maria: Lyrics

-Melody: a simple melody
+Melody

 The popular tone of Evviva Maria wedded to a peculiarly beautiful though simple melody is of unknown origin.
-It espouses the same musical lines of the relative major of the Follia, which dominant harmonies are of a minor key (usually D minor).
+It espouses the same musical lines of the relative major of the Follia, in which dominant harmonies are of a minor key (usually D minor).

 Giuseppe Baini composed a five-voice canon on Evviva Maria when he was musical director to the choir of the pontifical chapel no earlier than 1814.

 Another famous musical setting is the one used during the procession from the sanctuary of Pietraquaria, which was written in 1899 by the lawyer A. Lolli and set to music by the master Emilio Perotti 1880 of Avezzano in L'Aquila to transmit the apparitions which happened in 1614.

 American songwriter Henry T. Rocholl arranged a four-part arrangement of Evviva Maria published in his Catholic Vocalist collection of sacred music.